dan-jc-h/2022-advent-of-code/day12/README.md

 This could have been avoided by defining a `list.first()` and `list.last()`, or `list.head()` and `list.tail()`, functions.
 Or using some module that defines queue operations of which I suspect there are many.

+## Day 12 Part 2

+Once I finally had Part 1 working, part 1 took less than 5 minutes.
+You need to calculate the shortest path from all the points at 'a' altitude, and my routine to find the shortest path already took a start point as an optional parameter, so it was very easy to loop over the grid and calculate the distance from all possible locations then just grab the smallest of those values.
+I think it took longer to write this description than to code and run this part.